ybulach/pysshrp/README.md

 and logs can be seens with:

 	systemctl status pysshrpd

+## LSB init
+For LSB init-based OS, you can use the init script:

+	cp docs/lsbinit_sample /etc/init.d/
+	chmod +x /etc/init.d/lsbinit_sample

+Once the `/etc/pysshrp/config.py` file has been edited to suit your needs (see **Configuration** below), the service can be started with:

+	/etc/init.d/pysshrpd start

 ## Configuration
 A sample configuration file is available in `docs/config_sample.py`.
 It is actually a Python script and requires Python syntax.